 • Very soft welcome, progressive support

-• Ideal for smaller sizes and side sleepers
+• Ideal for small frames and side sleepers

 4. Kipli Natural Latex — Eco-friendly and balanced mattress